xymox12/The-Evil-Within-Checksum-Scripts/README.md

 Note: Still in development.
 (Limited) testing with EPIC Store PC Version of TEW1:don't expect this to work with non-PC versions of the game.
 Always backup your saves before editing or replacing the checksum.
 Data loss is always a possibility if you do not choose to backup your saves prior to running the scripts or editing the file using ImHex.

-History: I wanted to practice a some of my levels I found challenging using the chapter choice in NG+ before I ran a Akumu + no-upgrades run.
+History: I wanted to practice the levels I found challenging by using the chapter choice in NG+ before I ran a Akumu + no-upgrades run.
 However, I needed a way to remove all the upgrades I had from the previous game.
 Hence this.

 ## Checksum Calculation Scripts